evanthegrayt/standup_md/README.md

 This opens the current month's standup file.
 If an entry already exists for today, nothing is added.
 If no entry exists for today, the previous "Current" is placed in the "Previous" section of a new entry.
-The format of this file is very important; do not change anything, except for adding entries for today.
+The format of this file is very important; you may add new entries, but don't change any of the headers.
+Doing so will cause the parser to break.
+If you want to customize the headers, you can do so in the [configuration file](#available-config-file-options-and-defaults).

-### Example
+### CLI Examples
+#### Adding an entry for today via editor
 For example, if the standup entry from yesterday reads as follows:

 ```markdown